BND Hamburger Icon

 Key TakeawayKey takeaway

-Challenges of employee attendance
+Challenges of managing employee attendance

-• Unexpected absences.
-At the end of the day, employees are still people with lives and needs outside of work.
+• Unexpected absences: At the end of the day, employees are still people with lives and needs outside of work.
 They might fall ill, have family emergencies or just need mental health days.
 You shouldn’t hesitate to grant them time off for these occasions, but you also need to fill the gaps that these employees’ absences leave.

 Employee attendance template